stephen-fox/libspook/README.md

 #### Build options

-In addition to the `debug` configuration setting (discussed below), additional debug information can be obtained at runtime by building libspook with:
+In addition to the `debug` configuration parameter (discussed below), additional debug information can be obtained at runtime by building libspook with: